• Buy From Us

 #1.
 Never, ever retaliate.

-An abusive partner may try to provoke you into retaliation or the use of force in order to get you to leave the situation.
+An abusive partner may try to provoke you into retaliation or use of force to get you to leave the situation.
 If you retaliate, you run the risk of being arrested or evicted from your home.

 #2.
 Obtain proof of the abuse.